GuyChapGH/CS50wProject1/README.md

-# CS50wProject1
+# Project 1

-Project 1: Books
+Web Programming with Python and JavaScript